 3. Work within company approved software and tools

-Your employer designates particular software use for a reason.
-These platforms are usually vetted for security concerns and can be outfitted with additional security measures such as firewalls.
+Your employer and their information security team designate particular software use for a reason.
+These platforms are usually vetted for security concerns to minimize cybersecurity threats and can be outfitted with additional security measures such as firewalls.

 Even if your Slack goes down, don’t download another chat software to continue the conversation with a coworker.
 Using unapproved software and tools puts you at risk for cyberattacks and phishing schemes.